momentum-mod/website/libs/backend/dto/README.md

 The layers of Prisma > Models > Validators/Transformers is quite ugly, and class-validator is slow, so this will likely be significantly refactored in the future.

-The overall structure for this and related libraries works like this:

-- `@momentum/constants`: _Only_ type definitions such as type aliases and interfaces.
-Essentially, only stuff compiled out during Typescript compilation.
-- `@momentum/backend/dto`: DTO layer of the backend containing Typescript _classes_ which implement the models in `@momentum/constants` and perform runtime transformation and validation.
-- `@momentum/constants`: Similar to `@momentum/constants` in that it contain no significant logic, but rather contains literal values, rather than types.